Ekow Eshun

+Ekow Eshun (born 27 May 1968) is a British writer, journalist, broadcaster, and curator.
+He was the first Black editor of a major magazine in the UK (Arena Magazine in 1997) and was also the first Black director of a major arts organisation, the Institute of Contemporary Arts in London.
+Described as a "cultural polymath" by The Guardian, he has authored books, presented TV and radio documentaries, curated exhibitions, and chaired lectures.

+Eshun curated In the Black Fantastic at London's Hayward Gallery in July 2022, an exhibition of Black artists exploring myth, science fiction and Afrofuturism.
+The show met with a positive reception, being called "Spectacular from first to last" by The Observer.
+The Evening Standard said: "There is "There is unlikely to be a better show this year."
+Eshun is Chairman of the Fourth Plinth Commissioning Group in Trafalgar Square.

 Biography

-Ekow Eshun was born in London, the younger brother of writer Kodwo Eshun.
+Ekow Eshun was born in London, England.
 His family are Fante from Ghana.
-His father, whom he calls "Joe", was a supporter of Kwame Nkrumah and was working at the Ghanaian High Commission when Nkrumah was overthrown in a military–police coup in February 1966.
-He continued to support Nkrumah, visited him in Conakry, Guinea, where he was in exile and in September 1967 took the risk of returning to West Africa, where he was arrested in Benin and returned to Ghana, where he spent two years in prison.
-Although three years (1971–74) of Eshun's childhood were spent in Accra, for the most part, he was brought up in London, He attended Kingsbury High School in North West London, later reading history and politics at the London School of Economics.
-During his time there, he edited both Features and Arts for the student newspaper The Beaver.
+His father was a supporter of Kwame Nkrumah and was working at the Ghanaian High Commission in London when Nkrumah was overthrown in a military–police coup in February 1966.

+Although three years (1971–74) of Eshun's childhood were spent in Accra, for the most part, he was brought up in Kingsbury, North West London.
+He attended Kingsbury High School in North West London, later reading history and politics at the London School of Economics (LSE).
+During his time at LSE, he edited both Features and Arts for the student newspaper The Beaver.

-He was the director of the Institute of Contemporary Arts in London from 2005 to 2010 during a period of turmoil for the organisation, leaving before the end of his six-month notice period.
+Eshun was the director of the Institute of Contemporary Arts in London from 2005 to 2010, during a period of turmoil for the organisation.
+Under his directorship, attendance figures rose by 38 per cent from 350,000 to 470,000, and two young artists shown in ICA galleries, Enrico David and Mark Leckey, went on to be nominated for the Turner Prize.

-He has occasionally appeared as a critic on Saturday Review on BBC Radio 4 and formerly on BBC Two's The Review Show.
+Eshun has appeared as a critic on Saturday Review on BBC Radio 4 and formerly on BBC Two's The Review Show.
 He appeared in 2009 in the television advertisements for Aviva (formerly Norwich Union).
 He has also often appeared on More4's topical talk show The Last Word.
 In 2019, he was the captain of the London School of Economics team on Christmas University Challenge.
-In October 2021 he wrote and presented White Mischief, a three part documentary on BBC Radio 4 on the history of whiteness.
+In October 2021, he wrote and presented White Mischief, a three-part documentary on BBC Radio 4 on the history of whiteness.

+Eshun's memoir, Black Gold of the Sun: Searching for Home in England and Africa, published in 2005, deals with a return trip to Ghana, Ghanaian history, and matters of identity and race.
+Black Gold of the Sun was nominated for an Orwell Prize in 2006.

+He is the younger brother of writer Kodwo Eshun.

+Curator

+Since 2015, Ekow Eshun has worked as an independent curator working internationally on shows which often focus on race and identity.